hyperlane-xyz/hyperlane-monorepo/README.md

 - Include the agent docker image tag in the description of the release
 - Create a summary of change highlights
 - Create a "breaking changes" section with any changes required
+- Deploy agents with the new image tag (if it makes sense to)